CosmoStatGW/gwfast/README.md

 			Text files needed for waveform computation

 gwfast/run/
-			Script to run in parallel on catalogs
+			Scripts to run in parallel on catalogs

 gwfast/docs/
 			Code documentation in Sphinx